vcellmike/PatternsFormation/README.md

  - What is aspect ratio? isn't the aspect ratio the same if we use the smae mesh?
  - What is solidity?
  - What inversion function was used to convert from value to value_inverse (eg. mean to mean_inverted)?
+        - my hypothosis that it was literally an inverse function (ie. reflect across y = x)
+ - ** NOTE: In order to better understand the relationships between to variables I plotted their values against each other (eg. mean and mean_inverted) **
  - What is the point of inversion?
 How does that contribute to the project?

 ### Average Coverage in Each Cluster